IBM/containerization-for-sap-s4hana/README.md

 > helper node.
 All actions described in the following should be
 > performed on the build machine, not on the helper node.**

-- The following software packages need to be installed on your build machine:
+- The following software packages need to be installed on the build machine:

   | Package    | Description |
   |:-----------|:----------|